State's coronavirus cases, deaths at record lows since reports cut to weekly 2 years ago

 Coronavirus hospitalizations are down to 880 with 1.6% of capacity.
 One week ago it was 825 (1.9%), the least since record-keeping began July 2020, according to Department of Health and Human Services.
 But 194 hospitals reported compared with 169 the previous week.

-The vaccinaton rates have held steady.
+The vaccination rates have held steady.
 The one-shot total population rates are 82.8% for one dose, 69.6% for completed primary (two) and updated (biovalent) booster 11.4%.

 Updated state and CDC data can be found at wptv.com/coronavirus.